 Principal, Design Workshop

 Emily McCoy is Principal at Design Workshop, Inc in Raleigh.
 Design Workshop, Inc. was founded in 1969 as an international design firm with projects in 30 countries that integrates environment, economics, art and community through landscape architecture and urban planning.
 As a landscape architect, educator and ecologist, Ms. McCoy approaches every project as an opportunity to celebrate the intersection of natural and cultural narratives of place through design.
 Her professional practice and research spans internationally, leading conversations within the design and planning communities on maximizing landscape performance to perform social and environmental services.
-Throughout her career, she has worked on a wide range of award-winning projects across the world including the US Coast Guard Headquarters in Washington, D.C., Shield Ranch in Austin, TX, and Shoemaker Green in Philadelphia, PA.
+Throughout her career, she has worked on a wide range of award-winning projects across the world.
 She is also working closely on Devereaux Meadows, a proposed new urban park on a 14-acre site in downtown Raleigh, in collaboration with the City of Raleigh and the Conservation Fund.

-Ms. McCoy also serves as Associate Professor of the Practice of Landscape Architecture at NC State University and teaches several courses in design and performance metrics.
-Ms. McCoy holds degrees from Appalachian State University and NC State University.
-Ms. McCoy sits on several boards, including the Awesome Raleigh Foundation and the Landscape Architecture Foundation.
+Ms. McCoy also serves as Associate Professor of the Practice of Landscape Architecture at NC State University.
+She holds a degree from Appalachian State University and NC State University.